A6M “Zero”, Japanese Carrier Fighter

 The -K variants were two-seat advanced trainers.
 A total of 515 trainers were built by the Sasebo naval arsenal (236 aircraft) and by Hitachi (279 aircraft)

 The legendary Zero was the terror of the Pacific for the first year or so of the war.
-It was just coming into mass production in 1941, and the available Zeros (roughly 400 in number) were assigned to the First Air Fleet for the Pearl Harbor raid and to the Tainan Air Group to cover the Philippines invasion.
+Accepted by the Navy in July 1940, it was just coming into mass production in 1941, and the available Zeros (roughly 400 in number) were assigned to 1 Air Fleet for the Pearl Harbor raid and to Tainan Air Group to cover the Philippines invasion.
 Its range and low-speed maneuverability were phenomenal, and it was faster and had a better climb rate and service ceiling than most first-generation Allied fighters.
 Flown by superbly trained pilots, the Zero quickly acquired an aura of invincibility in the eyes of Allied airmen.

-Notable features of the design included unusually large ailerons and an integral wing.
+Other notable features of the design included unusually large ailerons and an integral wing.
 The wing was a single unit, divided into left and right fuel tanks whose large volume gave the aircraft its remarkable range.
 The upper surface of the center of the wing was the floor of the cockpit.
 This integral design contributed structural strength and made the aircraft easy to assemble and disassemble.
+Its low wing loading gave it the smallest turn radius of any aircraft then in production, and its large ailerons gave it an excellent roll rate.
+It was one of the first aircraft to be equipped with a drop tank.

 Disheartened survivors of combat with Zeros reported that the aircraft engaged in elaborate acrobatics in the middle of dogfights, as if taunting the Allied fliers.
 These acrobatics may actually have been a means of communication or, more likely, the unorthodox hineri-komi combat maneuver taught to Imperial Navy pilots.
 Or they could have been exactly what the Allied pilots thought they were.
 Bergerud quotes Jack Fletcher: